rathishroshan/calibration-and-testing-of-single-phase-energy-meter/README.md

 RESULT
-Thus , the measurement of energy is simulated and verified
+Thus , the measurement of energy using single phase energy meter is verified using virtual lab.